hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 The videobridges are managed by a [stateful set](../../base/jitsi/jvb/jvb-statefulset.yaml) (to get predictable pod names) and is patched by each environment with different resource requests/limits.
 A [horizontal pod autoscaler](../../base/jitsi/jvb/jvb-hpa.yaml) governs the number of running videobridges based on the average value of the network traffic transmitted to/from the pods.
-A minimum of 2 videobridge pods are always running.
+It is also patched in the overlays to meet the requirements in the corresponding environments.

-To achieve the setup of an additional `NodePort` service on a dedicated port per pod in the videobridge stateful set a [custom controller](https://metacontroller.app/api/decoratorcontroller/) is used.
+To achieve the setup of an additional `NodePort` service on a dedicated port per videobridge-pod a [custom controller](https://metacontroller.app/api/decoratorcontroller/) is used.
 This [`service-per-pod` controller](../../base/metacontroller/service-per-pod-configmap.yaml) is triggered by the creation of a new videobridge pod and sets up the new service binding to a port defined by a base port (30300) plus the